hitsh95/DespeckleNet/readme.md

 ```

 ## Dataset preparing
 Here we provide representative despeckle image pairs over c666-1 datasets due to the limits of the upload file size.
-For the entire datasets, please feel free to contact us.

 **For testing dataset, please put it on ../datasets/test/xxx**

 **For training dataset, please put it on ../datasets/train/xxx**

+You can also download part of the datasets on [Google Drive](https://drive.google.com/drive/folders/1jF5DLO8Ug0hElA0rOrNcWN_RJUkaqjCp?usp=sharing), and we will open souce the entire data soon.

 ## Training process